liquidctl/liquidctl/docs/asus-gpu-guide.md

-Note: control of device is experimental and requires the `--unsafe smbus`, and the `--unsage rog_strix` flags to be supplied on the command line for all commands.
+Note: control of device is experimental and requires the `--unsafe smbus`, and the `--unsage rog_turing` flags to be supplied on the command line for all commands.